 Section 5.08: Members of the Board of Trustees shall receive adequate advance notice of regular and special meetings.
-Notice of any special meetings of the Board shall be given by written notice, by mail, or by telegram to each Trustee at this address as shown on the records of the AIH at least two weeks prior thereto.
+Notice of any special meetings of the Board shall be given by written notice, by mail, or by email to each Trustee at this address as shown on the records of the AIH at least two weeks prior thereto.
 A mailed notice shall be deemed to be delivered when deposited in the mail in a sealed postage paid envelope, addressed to the Trustee.
-A telegraphed notice shall be deemed to be delivered when the telegram is delivered to the telegraph company.
+An emailed notice shall be deemed to be delivered when the telegram is delivered to the telegraph company.
 The attendance of a Trustee at any meeting shall constitute a waiver of notice of such meeting, except where a Trustee attends a meeting for the express purpose of objecting to the transaction of any business because the meeting is not lawfully called or convened.
 The business to be transacted at any special meeting of the Board must be specified in the notice or waiver of notice of such meeting.

 Section 5.09: A majority of the Board of Trustees shall constitute a quorum for the transaction of business at any meeting of the Board.
 If less than a majority of the Trustees is present at said meeting, a majority of the Trustees present may recess the meeting from time to time without further notice.

 Section 5.10: Should a vacancy occur on the Board of Trustees, the remaining Trustees shall appoint a qualified member of the AIH to serve for the unexpired term.